 The sale in Australia is legal they are available to purchase from this site.
 You can also buy canisters (nanginators) in bundles, and haver them delivered direct to your door.

+Is the misuse of nangs dangerous?
 Yes, misuse of nangs is dangerous.
 Do not misuse nangs.

 Death from the misuse of nitrous oxide is uncommon but sudden death can happen if a person asphyxiates themselves due to lack of oxygen.